 At the 10.30 Sunday Service, we have a Sunday Club for children from 3/4 to 12 years, and a creche available for those under 3.
 With our team of Sunday Club leaders, we do activities connected with the readings for that Sunday, and often include a simple, fun craft or a song.
-We usually use Spill the Beans material.
+We have previously used Spill the Beans material, and have just moved over to ROOTS.
 Everyone welcome!

 If you would like to know more about our work with children and young people, contact Jennifer Stark, our Associate for Christian Education and Pastoral Care.

 Telephone: 07802 263979

 All Age Nativity Service: on 10th December, our children and young people presented ‘An Unexpected Christmas’, based on the book by Simone Graham.